3r1co/ssc/docs/kaniko.md

     }
     }

-Please replace mydockerregistry:5000 with XXXXXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com , where XX... represents your AWS Account ID.
+Please replace XX... with your AWS Account ID.